 Representatives (a.k.a. links):

-Form equivalent groups of people with the mandate to execute on a specific set of requirements defined by a delegator.
+Bring together a group of equivalent people with the mandate to execute on a specific set of requirements defined by a delegator.

 A helping team: